bharatsoni0047/GenAI-Langgraph-Multi-AI-RAG-chatbot-using-Astra-DB/README.md

-# Multi-Source RAG Chatbot using LangGraph & AstraDB
+# Multi-Source RAG Chatbot (LangGraph + AstraDB + Docker)

 ## Problem Statement

-Traditional chatbots usually fall into one of two categories:
+Traditional chatbots often suffer from one of the following limitations:

-- They rely only on static internal documents, which limits their knowledge scope.
+- They rely only on static internal documents, limiting knowledge scope.
-- They depend entirely on external sources, which removes domain control and reliability.
+- They depend entirely on external sources, reducing control and reliability.

-This project addresses these limitations by building a **multi-source Retrieval-Augmented Generation (RAG) system** that can intelligently decide:
+This project solves the problem by building a **multi-source Retrieval-Augmented Generation (RAG) system** that can intelligently decide:

-- when to use **internal knowledge** stored in a vector database (AstraDB)
+- when to use **internal domain knowledge** stored in AstraDB (Vector DB)
 - when to fall back to **external public knowledge** (Wikipedia)

-All routing and execution logic is orchestrated using **LangGraph** to enable explicit, production-style workflow control.
+The entire workflow is explicitly orchestrated using **LangGraph**, making the system production-oriented and controllable.

 ---

 ## Project Overview
+This is a **production-ready GenAI RAG application**, refactored from an experimental notebook into a **Python service and Dockerized** for reproducible execution.

-This project implements a **LangGraph-based RAG chatbot** that performs the following steps:
+The system performs the following steps:
 1. Accepts a user query
 2. Routes the query to the appropriate data source
-3. Retrieves relevant contextual information
+3. Retrieves relevant context
 4. Generates a grounded response using an LLM

-The system is designed to handle real-world scenarios such as:

-- multiple retrieval sources
-- heterogeneous response formats
-- LLM compatibility constraints

 ---

-## High-Level Architecture (Flow Graph)
+## High-Level Architecture (LangGraph Flow)

                     ┌──────────────┐
                     │   User Query │